-Cannondale has come a long way since their inception in 1971 – their company was originally created to manufacture backpacks and things for camping, now though they are known as one of the top companies that makes high end bicycles.
+Cannondale has come a long way since their inception in 1971 – their company was originally created to manufacture backpacks and things for camping, now though they are known as one of the top companies that makes top-rated bikes.
 They have been pioneers in the field of using carbon fiber frames in their bicycles, and even more than that they have been pioneers with their absolutely out of this world bicycle designs.
 Now they’re back doing it again with the Hooligan, a stylish street bike that is sure to get looks from every passer by.

 There are a lot of features on the Hooligan that will grab people’s attention, but the first thing that will cause other people on the streets to stop and go “Wow” is the paint scheme.
 This thing packs an eye-popping neon lime green that can probably be seen from a few blocks away.
 Pictures don’t even do it justice – this kind of green can’t be described, it has to be experienced.
 Once you are able to wrap your mind around the intensity of the color though, then the rest of the beauty of this bicycle will stand out.